-The AIDS Drug Assistance Program (ADAP) provides medications for the treatment
+The AIDS Drug Assistance Program (ADAP) provides mesdications for the treatment

 of HIV disease.
 Program funds may also be used to purchase health insurance